GregWickham/Reanimator/index.md

             .FollowedBy(OnScreen.Text("Enter Item# or press F2 for help explaining the other choices").At(0, 23))
             .FollowedBy(CursorMoved.ToStartOfField("Item_Number").InAnyItemOfListFrame(LineItemsFrame));
 ```
+Handling the full variety of required `Signature`s, and providing a compact and expressive syntax for describing them, is one of the more difficult, innovative, and valuable aspects of the Reanimator framework.

 Transitions in the Reanimator state machine are triggered by user input events, which can be:
 * a keypress; or
 * a typed string terminated by a CR/LF.